The cultural choices of the “Point” – Make love with a goddess or prefer a good “Tartuffe”?

 Savor life with Lelouch

 50e film by Claude Lelouch, who, at 84, takes stock of his career by proclaiming loud and clear that love, friendship and faith are our best guides.
 Its slogan: let’s savor life until the last minute.
 Nothing new, but he puts all his vitality, his enthusiasm and his ability to tell a story into it by capturing the gestures, the looks, the laughter, the tears, the buried desires of his characters.
-In this film, which he does not consider as a testament, it is about a “life stuntman” who knows he is condemned by illness (Gérard Darmon) and expects nothing more except the support of his two friends ( Philippe Lellouche and Ary Abittan).
+In this film, which he does not consider as a testament, it is regarding a “life stuntman” who knows he is condemned by illness (Gérard Darmon) and expects nothing more except the support of his two friends ( Philippe Lellouche and Ary Abittan).
 These two have decided to give her an ultimate gift that has the smile and charm of Sandrine Bonnaire, transformed into an escort girl.
 The contract turns out at first sight by the grace of Jesus, but the devil lurks.
 Surrounded by his “family”, the living (Elsa Zylberstein, Aldo Maccione, Clémentine Célarié, Béatrice Dalle, Kev Adams) and the deceased (Robert Hossein, Lino Ventura, Brel, Belmondo, Charles Gérard), Lelouch signs a fire comedy artifice and antidepressant.

 READ ALSOClaude Lelouch: “The present is cash”